rht-labs/labs-ci-cd/README.md

 └── s2i-config
     └── jenkins-master
 ```
- * `apply.yml` is a playbook that sets up some variables and drives the openShift-applier role.
+ * `apply.yml` is a playbook that sets up some variables and drives the `openshift-applier` role.
  * `requirements.yml` is a manifest which contains the Ansible modules needed to run the playbook
- * `docker` folder contains our Docker image customisations and are built in the cluster
+ * `docker` folder contains our container images customisations in Docker format and are built in the cluster
  * `inventory/host_vars/*.yml` is the collection of objects we want to insert into the cluster written according to [the convention defined by the openshift-applier role](https://github.com/redhat-cop/openshift-applier/tree/master/roles/openshift-applier#sourcing-openshift-object-definitions).
- * `inventory/hosts` is where the `targets` are defined for grouping of the various inventories to be run eg `bootsrap` for creating projects & roles bindings
+ * `inventory/hosts` is where the `targets` are defined for grouping of the various inventories to be run eg `bootsrap` for creating projects and roles bindings
  * `openshift-templates` is a set [OpenShift templates](https://docs.openshift.com/container-platform/3.6/dev_guide/templates.html) to be sourced from the inventory.
 OpenShift provides a lot of templates out of the box, so these are only to fill in gaps.
 If possible, reuse or update these templates before writing new ones.
  * `params` is a set of [parameter files](https://docs.openshift.com/container-platform/;latest/dev_guide/templates.html#templates-parameters) to be processed along with their respective OpenShift template.
 The convention here is to group files by their application.
  * `jenkins-s2i` contains the configuration and plugins we want to bring jenkins to life with